Ahm15275097/Glossary/README.md

 Linker: In high level languages, some built in header files or libraires are stored.
 These predefined libraires have basic functions which are very important for executing the program.
 The functions are connected to the libraries by a program called linker.

 Loader: This is a program which loads machine codes of a program into the system memory.
 This is the part which is in charge for loading programs.

+**Interpreter** : In an interpreter the program is translated one at a time.
+The program continues to translate the code until the first error is met, in which case it stops.
+This way debugging is made easier.
+The disadvantage of this is that the execution time is much slower compared to a compiler.